Contents

 Expand

 The Expand tool gives additional control to the Black and White points within the image, which of course will affect the overall contrast and brightness levels.
+Think of it as the Levels tool in Photoshop, although its not so refined.

 Personally I found myself using this tool a lot when I wanted to control better the overall micro-contrast of the image.